History of the Jews in Antwerp: Jewish community in the 21st century

 The late Rabbi Chaim Kreiswirth, was the Chief Rabbi of the Machzikei Hadass kehilla for many years and was widely regarded as a pre-eminent scholar of Talmud.
 He died in 2001 and was replaced by Rabbi Rubinstein of Israel, who died a few months after being nominated to the post.
 Since December 2010, the position has been filled by Rabbi Aaron Schiff.
-Rabbi Schiff, a follower of the current Grand Rabbi of Belz (Hasidic dynasty), Rabbi Yissachar Dov Rokeach, is an alumnus of the Erlau yeshiva in Jerusalem and was previously the Rabbi of the local Alexander synagogue.
+Rabbi Schiff, a follower of the current Grand Rabbi of the Belz dynasty, Rabbi Yissachar Dov Rokeach, is an alumnus of the Erlau yeshiva in Jerusalem and was previously the Rabbi of the local Alexander synagogue.

 An essential difference between these two organizations is apparent in the Shomrei Hadas' alignment with religious Zionist doctrine, which the Machzikei Hadass rejects.

 Hasidic Jews

 Hasidic Jews comprise about forty percent of the Jews of Antwerp.
 Hasidic movements represented in Antwerp include: